 - Wad of cash

-- Leave Roscoe Village (north side of Chicago) Friday afternoon
+- Leave Roscoe Village (north side of Chicago) Friday evening

-- Arrive at camp location early evening Friday
+- Arrive at camp location late evening Friday

 - Awesomeness all day/night Saturday